Jeffrey S. Evans & Assoc.

-A pre-auction estimate may be provided as part of the consignment process.
+A pre-auction estimate may be provided upon request as part of the pre-consignment process.
 This is not an appraised value, but an estimate of what we believe your merchandise may bring at public auction in our venue.
 Estimates are based on past-sale history of similar items, current market trends, condition, age, provenance, etc.

 The majority of our items are sold without reserve, therefore, if you are expecting a certain return on a particular item, please voice this during the evaluation process.
 If we feel that your expectation is unattainable at auction, we may suggest another avenue.